 Photo Credit: Saratoga County Chamber of Commerce

-You can always take kids ages 7 and under to the Children’s Museum at Saratoga for guaranteed fun, or even to the National Museum of Dance (the nation’s only museum dedicated solely to dance), which houses an interactive area for children.
+You can always take kids ages 7 and under to the Children’s Museum at Saratoga for guaranteed fun, or even to the National Museum of Dance (the nation’s only museum dedicated solely to dance, temporarily closed), which houses an interactive area for children.
 Satisfy your culture craving further at Saratoga Performing Arts Center, where you can catch classic music and dance performances.
 Dig into big, beautiful French toast and pancake breakfasts at Sweet Mimi’s Cafe & Bakery, and head to Comfort Kitchen for dinner, where you'll enjoy artfully plated comfort food.
 Hit the hay downtown at the Embassy Suites by Hilton Saratoga Springs, or for something a little homier, try the Saratoga Farmstead B&B and its locally sourced breakfast menu.

 Shelter Island (Long Island)

 A local island vacation without the crowds?
 Sounds too good to be true, but it can be found between Long Island’s North and South Forks on peaceful Shelter Island.
-Stay at the Gatsby-era Pridwin Hotel for incredible views of the shore, or in one of the bright, nautical-themed rooms at the pet-friendly West Neck Guesthouse.
+Stay at the Gatsby-era Pridwin Hotel (temporarily closed) for incredible views of the shore, or in one of the bright, nautical-themed rooms at the pet-friendly West Neck Guesthouse.
 There are beaches all over the island, but Crescent and Wades both provide a lifeguard.
 A word to the wise: the sunset from the West-facing Crescent Beach is absolutely breathtaking.

 Because the island is flanked by two peninsulas, the water is naturally calm and perfect for kayaking, so head to Shelter Island Kayak to rent kayaks and paddleboards.
 Try a hike in the gorgeous Mashomack Preserve on a number of trails ranging from short and sweet to 11 miles long.
-While you’re there, check out Sylvester Manor, the home of a European settler family that dates back to 1652.
+While you’re there, check out Sylvester Manor (temporarily closed), the home of a European settler family that dates back to 1652.
 After many transformations, the Manor today is an organic educational farm that hosts events like “Story Thyme” for kids, painting workshops, and more.
 Need something sweet for your beach picnic?
 Head to Kyle’s for croissants and pastries, such as the “Cruffin,” a cinnamon roll-muffin hybrid.
 For a sit-down dinner try the super fresh fish tacos from Maria’s Kitchen.

 Skaneateles (Finger Lakes)